 In the UK alone, 21% of 10-11-year-olds are classified as obese, with a further 9.9% of children as young as reception age falling into the same category.
-To combat the crisis, which the Government is hoping to halve the prevalence of by 2030, school meals must not contain added sugar, crisps, or sweets.
-Schools are also limited to serve two portions of deep-fried, battered, or breaded food per week alongside other strict regulations.
+The Government aims to halve the obesity crisis by 2030, and to help achieve this, school meals must not contain added sugar, crisps, or sweets.
+Schools are also limited to serving two portions of deep-fried, battered, or breaded food per week alongside other strict regulations.

-Information has also been widely distributed to parents who may be sending their children to school with pre-packed lunches through national awareness campaigns such as Change4Life, Eat Them to Defeat Them, and NHS Better Health.
-But even with these key campaigns to improve school lunch nutrition, how do hot school meals and packed lunches measure up against each other?
+Information has also been widely distributed to parents who may be sending their children to school with pre-packed lunches through national awareness campaigns such as Healthier Families, Eat Them to Defeat Them, and NHS Better Health.
+But even with these campaigns to improve school lunch nutrition, how do hot school meals and packed lunches measure up against each other?

 Nutrition, Food Waste, and Sustainability

 Hot school meals also cut down on packaging waste as they are often prepared in bulk and served on reusable plates.
-With the introduction of pre-ordering software such as CRB Cunningham’s Fusion Online app, food wastage is drastically reduced as kitchen teams know what quantity of food to prepare in advance.
+Additionally, the introduction of pre-ordering software, such as CRB Cunningham’s Fusion Online app, drastically reduces food waste as kitchen teams know what quantity of food to prepare in advance.

-On the other hand, predicting your child’s food choices on any given day can be difficult to pre-prepare and package, but schools and eco-conscious parents are now making active efforts to reduce their plastic usage when putting together lunch boxes.
-It’s hoped that homemade lunches will gradually become more friendly towards the planet as consumer habits influence supermarkets to reduce their plastic usage - but this rollout is not yet where it needs to be.
+On the other hand, predicting your child’s food choices on any given day can be difficult to pre-prepare and package.
+Schools and eco-conscious parents are now making active efforts to reduce their plastic usage when putting together lunch boxes.
+It’s hoped that homemade lunches will gradually become more eco-friendly as consumer habits influence supermarkets to reduce their plastic use - but this rollout is not yet where it needs to be.

 Protection for Free School Meal Eligible Pupils

 Meals prepared by schools help to protect vulnerable FSM students from going hungry.
-As of January 2020, excluding year groups where eligibility is universal, 1.4m children qualified for free school meals in England or 17.3% of the student population.
-(This number is without the additional stress of the pandemic on UK families.)
+As of January 2020, excluding year groups with universal eligibility, 1.4m children qualified for free school meals in England or 17.3% of the student population (this number is without the additional stress of the pandemic on UK families).

 Finally, for many pupils, the prospect of bringing in a packed lunch is appealing as they do not have to wait in long queues to purchase their meal, but with pre-order technology now rolling out into schools - long queue times could become a thing of the past.

-Once an order has been placed in advance, food can be pre-prepared and sent to a collection point, meaning there is no need to wait for food to be served up or for payments to take place.
+After placing an order in advance, food can be pre-prepared and sent to a collection point, meaning there is no need to wait for food to be served or for payments to occur.
 This meal ordering method reduces hassle, putting school meals on equal (and if not better) footing compared to the humble packed lunch.